mangeeriiksson/cybersecurity-lab/README.md

-# Cybersecurity Lab Environment.
+# Cybersecurity Lab Environment

-This repository documents the design, installation, and configuration of my personal cybersecurity lab.
-The environment is built to simulate real-world scenarios for learning, testing, and practicing offensive and defensive security techniques.
+This project documents the design, deployment, and continuous improvement of my personal cybersecurity lab, built to simulate real-world enterprise environments for hands-on practice in offensive and defensive security.

+The lab is designed to serve as a **comprehensive platform** to learn and demonstrate key competencies across multiple areas of cybersecurity, including network segmentation, intrusion detection and prevention, SIEM implementation, traffic monitoring, virtualization, and penetration testing.

 ---

+### 🎯 Objectives and Purpose

+The primary objectives of this lab environment are:

+✅ To gain practical experience configuring and securing a hypervisor-based infrastructure
+✅ To practice deploying, hardening, and managing security tools commonly used in enterprise networks
+✅ To create realistic scenarios for testing incident detection, alerting, and response workflows
+✅ To conduct vulnerability assessments and penetration testing in a safe, controlled setting
+✅ To develop automation scripts to streamline security operations and maintenance tasks

+---

-##  Lab Infrastructure Overview
+## 🛠️ Lab Infrastructure Overview

 **Hypervisor:**
 - Proxmox VE installed on HP ProLiant DL380e Gen8 server via iLO 4 remote management